autcharle/191016_iOS_Swift_StudentManagement/README.md

 ~ Good luck have fun!

-Built in Xcode 11, macOS 10.15 Catalina
+Built on Xcode 11, macOS Catalina 10.15